 What using liposomal vitamins is really like

-Since most of the scientific research on liposomal vitamins seems to focus on vitamin C, I decided to experiment with LivOn Labs Lypo-Spheric Vitamin C supplements ($33 for 30 packets).
+Since most of the scientific research on liposomal vitamins seems to focus on vitamin C, I decided to experiment with LivOn Labs Lypo-Spheric Vitamin C supplements ($40).
 Then, I called LiveOn Labs’ executive director, Kaili Carpenter, for more insight.
 “You’ll notice we have a very limited product line.
 That’s because we only want to encapsulate vitamins that’s difficult for your body to absorb,” she says.
 This is true of vitamin C, which typically has a slow absorption rate in the body.

 The benefits of vitamin C, of course, are generally the same whether regardless of how you’re eating it.
 The antioxidant supports a healthy immune system, boosts collagen production (which helps repair skin and muscles), plays a role in protein production, and fights off free radical damage in the body.
 However, encapsulating the vitamin in liposomes may ensure a faster, more effective delivery—helping your body reap more of the benefits more quickly.

 Carpenter suggests taking the supplement once to twice a day and says most people notice a difference after about three weeks.
 I decided to ease into it, taking only one a day.
 Carpenter says I could mix the gooey supplement into any liquid—like my coffee or a smoothie—but for my first try, I decided to just gulp it down quickly mixed in a little shot of water.
 As I poured the fluorescent orange goo into the water, I was mesmerized.
 It was so glittery and pretty.
 This was definitely the most exciting vitamin I’ve taken since my Flintstone days.